The composition of gold alloys is described using the karat scale... | Channels for Pearson+

 3. Chemical Reactions Mass Percent

 The composition of gold alloys is described using the karat scale based on mass percentages.
-Determine the karat number of an alloy made up of 24.4 mol% gold and 75.6 mol% copper.
+Determine the karat number of an alloy made up of 47.7 mol% gold and 52.3 mol% silver.
 Predict the color of the alloy using the figure below.

 The composition of gold alloys is described using the karat scale based on mass percentages.
-Determine the karat number of an alloy made up of 24.4 mol% gold and 75.6 mol% copper.
+Determine the karat number of an alloy made up of 47.7 mol% gold and 52.3 mol% silver.
 Predict the color of the alloy using the figure below.

 ANSWERS OPTIONS